unrealwork/atsd-use-cases/research/us-mortality/README.md

 > Figures for the population under the age of 1 year in Youngstown are not available, as such it is impossible to calculate infant mortality rate.
 Thus the value, for the 1-24 age group for Youngstown is a little higher reality.

-So what can explain these unbelievably high rates in Youngstown?
+What can explain these unbelievably high rates in Youngstown?
 This is a complicated, multi-layered issue, some experts spend years analyzing such questions.

 Two factors that may affect these high rates are the aging population, above average rates for a number of diseases.
 Below is a table comparing incident rates for [6 diseases in Mahoning County](https://www.odh.ohio.gov/healthstats/vitalstats/deathstat.aspx) versus the
 United States as a whole.